Foundations of regular variation on topological spaces: Random vectors

-\begin{example} Assume that two points $x,y\in\R^d$ are equivalent if they are equal up to a permutation of the components.
-Then $q\sR_0^d(k)=\sR_0^d(k)$, so that the regular variation property of a random vector on an ideal $\sR_0^d(k)$ is always passed to the quotient space. \end{example}
+\begin{example} Assume that two points $x,y\in\R^d$ are equivalent if they are equal up to a permutation of their components.
+Since the ideals $\sR_0^d(k)$ are invariant under coordinate permutations, their saturations remain in the same ideals.
+Thus the quotient ideal $q\sR_0^d(k)$ is naturally identified with the image of $\sR_0^d(k)$ under the quotient map.
+Consequently, regular variation of a random vector on $\sR_0^d(k)$ transfers to the quotient space, provided the pushforward tail measure is non-trivial on the quotient ideal. \end{example}

-\subsection{Spaces of sequences}
+\section{Spaces of sequences}

-\paragraph{$\R_+^\infty$ with coordinatewise convergence} Consider the space $\R^\infty$ with the linear scaling applied coordinatewisely and the topology of coordinatewise convergence, which turns $\R^\infty$ into a Polish space metrisable by see, e.g., \cite{lin:res:roy14}.
-Note that the constructions below are easy to amend to the infinite power $\XX^\infty$ of any metric space $\XX$ with a continuous scaling and an ideal which satisfies (B).
+\paragraph{$\R_+^\infty$ with coordinatewise convergence} Consider the space $\R^\infty$ with linear scaling applied coordinatewise and the topology of coordinatewise convergence, which turns $\R^\infty$ into a Polish space metrised by see, e.g., \cite{lin:res:roy14}.
+Note that the constructions below are easy to adapt to the infinite power $\XX^\infty$ of any metric space $\XX$ with a continuous scaling and an ideal which satisfies Condition~\hyperref[condB]{(B)}.

-We first show that the space $\R_+^\infty$ (hence, also $\R^\infty$) does not admit a finite continuous modulus which is strictly positive on all sequences $x\neq 0$ (that is, a proper continuous modulus), meaning that this example is not covered by the setting of star-shaped spaces adapted in \cite{seg:zhao:mein17} and \cite{kul:sol20}.
-Assume that there is an open semicone $\VV$ which satisfies (B) and such that $\cup_{t>0} t\VV$ contains all nonzero sequences.
-By $\pr_j\VV$ denote the projection of $\VV$ onto the $j$th coordinate.
-Let $y_j=\inf\pr_j \VV$, $j\geq1$.
-Note that $y_j>0$ for all $j\in\NN$, since otherwise $\cap_{t>1} t\VV$ contains points with an arbitrary positive $j$th component and all other components being zeros, and so is a nonempty set.
+We first show that the entire space $\R_+^\infty$ (hence, also $\R^\infty$) does not admit a finite continuous modulus which is strictly positive on all sequences $x\neq 0$ (that is, a proper continuous modulus), meaning that this example is not covered by the setting of star-shaped spaces adopted in \cite{seg:zhao:mein17} and \cite{kul:sol20}.
+Assume that there is an open semicone $\VV$ that satisfies Condition~\hyperref[condB]{(B)} and such that $\cup_{t>0} t\VV$ contains all non-zero sequences.
+Denote by $\delta_{jn}$ the Kronecker delta and by $e_j=(\delta_{jn})_n=(\ldots,0,1,0,\ldots)$ the element of $\R_+^\infty$ with the $j$-th component equal to one and all others equal to zero.
+For each $j\in\NN$, let $y_j=\inf \{t\colons te_j\in\VV\}$, and observe that the set on the right-hand side is always nonempty.
+Moreover, $y_j>0$ for each $j\in\NN$, since otherwise $\cap_{t>1} t\VV$ contains all elements with strictly positive $j$-th component and all other components equal to zero, and thus is a non-empty set.
 Consider a sequence $x=(x_n)$ of strictly positive numbers such that $x_n/y_n\to 0$.
-If $x\in t\VV$ for some $t>0$, then $x_n\geq ty_n$ for all $n$, which is not contradicts the choice of $(x_n)$, the nontrivial sequence $x$ does not belong to $\cup_{t>0} t\VV$.
+If $x\in t\VV$ for some $t>0$, then $x_n\geq ty_n$ for all $n$, which contradicts the choice of $(x_n)$; hence, the non-trivial sequence $x$ does not belong to $\cup_{t>0} t\VV$.

 For $m\in\NN$, denote by